 Surprisingly, research has suggested that class size doesn’t act as such a wide differentiator for pupil performance as previously thought.
 However, even with the knowledge that academic performance might not be affected, it is of great importance to consider, beyond the grades, how larger classes might affect pupils.

-When does big become ‘too big’?
-Will we begin to see primary and secondary schools classes reaching 50 and 60 pupils, reflecting sizes more like those seen within Universities?
+When does big become “too big”?
+Will we begin to see primary and secondary school classes reaching 50 and 60 pupils, reflecting sizes more like those seen within Universities?
 Already, in some areas, schools are reporting climbing class sizes as staff numbers fall.

 It is difficult to see how teachers would be able to have any kind of meaningful relationship with students as class sizes increase since time per pupil would ultimately decrease.
 Beyond this, it is to be expected that pupil engagement would be reduced too, giving children less opportunity to develop critical thinking as they would not have the same capacity to participate and explore their activities or environments.

-Unfortunately, like most people, we don’t have an easy answer because there are no easy answers for difficult situations, and any solution will take time, patience and cooperation to fully realise.
+Unfortunately, like most people, we don’t have an easy answer because there are no easy answers for difficult situations, and any solution will take time, patience, and cooperation to fully realize.

 With any answer offered, one thing that is evident is that more people are needed in the profession, as well as people who will be able to take supporting roles that perhaps aren’t available at the moment.
 The hope in this is that they will be able to take some of the burdens off teachers as well as giving students some opportunity to develop the positive and engaging relationships that they deserve and need.

-We owe it to our young people to ensure that they have more opportunities than we had or, at the very least have the same ones.
+We owe it to our young people to ensure that they have more opportunities than we had or, at the very least that they have the same ones.
 However, we can see that the education system is in danger of failing them in this way.
-This is despite the hard work of teachers and the head teachers in particular, who are trying to maintain high levels of education, even in the face of some of the worst cuts we have ever experienced.
+This is despite the hard work of teachers and the headteachers in particular, who are trying to maintain high levels of education, even in the face of some of the worst cuts we have ever experienced.

 This article was contributed by Leon Hady, the former Headteacher of an ‘Outstanding’ school in the UK.
-He now focuses on online learning having created an online video personalisation portal; helping over 100,000 students pass exams at www.tuitionkit.com and also helping teachers become qualified alongside a nationwide recruitment agency to combat the teacher shortage in the UK Academics.tuitionkit.com.
+He now focuses on online learning has created an online video personalization portal, helping over 100,000 students pass exams at www.tuitionkit.com and also helping teachers become qualified alongside a nationwide recruitment agency to combat the teacher shortage in the UK Academics.tuitionkit.com.